 It’s not just about the make and model, although those are definitely important.

 Things like modifications, previous owners, accident history, and even colour can significantly impact your vehicle’s value.
+You can use our free car value calculator to see the current value of your car.
+It takes account of all these factors.

-So let’s take a closer look at each of these factors.
+For now let’s take a closer look at each of these factors.
 This will help you better understand how much your car is worth so that when it’s time to sell or trade, you can get the best possible deal.

 Certain vehicle makes and models are more popular than others, and this popularity influences their value.
 High-demand cars tend to retain their worth better, primarily if they’ve earned a reputation for longevity, fuel efficiency, or exceptional performance.